ghqor25/aws-cdk-custom-build-deploy-static-website/README.md

 - It will automatically empty the S3 bucket before deploy the build output.
 Be aware of that.
 - Cloudfront Invalidation will invalidate all files in the cache.
 It will cost as 1 path.
 [Aws Doc](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html#PayingForInvalidation)
 - Invalidation Stage might take long time(set timeout to 20 mins.
 But usually end ~ 5 mins).
 Because createInvalidation often fails especially when do it again in a short time.
+- Peer Dependencies (It's obvious you are using aws-cdk-lib and constructs, but I've just wrote.)
+  - "aws-cdk-lib": "^2.32.1" - If you use aws_codebuild.LinuxBuildImage.STANDARD_6_0 (which is Nodejs 16 runtime available), you should use 2.32.1 or new version.
+  - "constructs": "^10.0.9"

 ## CodePipeline Description